BlackGoku36/Khichu/README.md

 - Implement boolean operations: ==, !=, >=, <=, !x
 - Implement strings (formating), to improve error messages.
 - Implement stack trace for debugging purpose (there was some zig trick to get this)
-- Error get ugly when lot of type miss-match happen in one expression, fix this.
 - Add some tests running facility

 ## Compile and Run